In this section

 Hand hygiene

-Please sanitise your hands when you arrive at the hospital.
+We encourage all visitors to sanitise their hands when arriving at the hospital.
 There are hand-sanitising points around the hospital – please feel free to use them.

 Visiting times